Final Fantasy: The 4 Heroes of Light

 Final Fantasy: The 4 Heroes of Light, known in Japan as Hikari no 4 Senshi -Final Fantasy Gaiden- (光の4戦士 -ファイナルファンタジー外伝-, Hikari No Yon Senshi -Fainaru Fantajī Gaiden-), is a role-playing video game developed by Matrix Software and published by Square Enix for the Nintendo DS.
 It is a spin-off of the Final Fantasy series and was released by Square Enix in Japan in 2009.
 The game was released in North America and Europe in October 2010.

 The game tells the story of four youths who journey around their world to free their home from a terrible curse.
 A sequel to the game was considered by the development team, and eventually evolved into the 2012 game Bravely Default.

 Gameplay

 Enemies are encountered randomly, and the turn-based battle system is reminiscent of the Final Fantasy games released for the Famicom, but uses a "Boost" command in lieu of traditional magic points.
 The game features a similar Job System called a "Crown System" which allows players to choose what abilities they want depending on what headgear their character is wearing.
 Crowns, weapons and armor can be upgraded by adding jewels to them.

 Four players can play together in a multiplayer co-op mode to battle enemies.
 After each battle, players receive battle points.
+Players can also receive these points passively while playing the game in co-op mode.
+At the end of the co-op session the game will display how many points were earned from that session.
 If a player reaches a certain number of battle points, they would be able to exchange them for a prize.